Index

 getBehaviors([string|null $class = null ]) : array<string|int, mixed>

 Returns all the behaviors attached to the TComponent.
-IBaseBehavior[s] may
+IBaseBehavior[s] may be attached but not {@see \Prado\Util\IBaseBehavior::getEnabled Enabled}.

 public